Emmyn5600/Emmyn5600/README.md

 const emmyn = {
   pronouns: ["He", "Him"],
   lookingFor: "Front-end developer" || "Back-end developer" || "Full-stack web developer",
   code: [JavaScript, React, Redux, Ruby on Rails, HTML/CSS, Semantic UI, Bootstrap, Tailwind CSS],
   interest: ["Software development"],
   personality: ["Protagonists"],
   Advice:["Don’t let imposter syndrome keep you from getting what’s yours.
-Use “I feel” a lot instead of, “I think that”."]
+Use “I feel” a lot instead of, “I think that”."],
   Quote1: ["You can't change the past but it is possible to start with your past to build a better future"],
   Quote2: ["Believe in yourself.
 Under-confidence leads to a self-fulfilling prophecy that you are not good enough for your work"],
   funfacts: ["The man with the world’s deepest voice can make sounds humans can’t hear"],